Before we dive into incident management, let’s get on the same page about some common terminology.

 ITSM (IT service management) is a common approach to creating, supporting, and managing IT services.
 The core concept of ITSM is the belief that IT should be delivered as a service.
 And one of the core practices of ITSM is incident management.

 Incidents are unplanned events of any kind that disrupt or reduce the quality of service (or threaten to do so).
 A business application going down is an incident.
 A crawling-but-not-yet-dead web server can be an incident, too.
 It’s running slowly and interfering with productivity.
-Worse yet, it poses the even-greater risk of complete failure.
+Worse yet, it poses an even-greater risk of complete failure.

 A problem is the not-yet-known root cause behind one or more incidents.
 In the incident above where the network is creeping and a business application is down, a reconfigured router could be the underlying problem behind both.